Brataccas: Gameplay

 Brataccas displays the game world in flip-screen format, with the map divided into rooms that are drawn into the display as the character moved through the habitat.
 The screens flip when Kyne passes from room to room, typically through doors.
 Most movement is horizontal, with automatic elevators providing vertical movement between floors where required.
 Occasionally, labeled doors in the rear wall or teleportation booths with the appearance of cylindrical shower stalls lead the player to different sets of rooms.
 A small number of rooms are outdoor areas.

 The player can move, pickup and drop objects, and talk to non-player characters (NPCs).
 These NPCs pursue their own objectives, sometimes even engaging in combat with other NPCs.
 All of the game's characters use swords in combat.

 Interaction between characters is carried out through dialog bubbles.
 The player can only respond to statements, at which point a menu of possible responses appears.
 The selections are fairly limited, and the outcomes often seemingly random.
 Additionally, a number of loudspeakers located in some rooms announce events, like fights breaking out.
 If more than two characters are talking the screen can fill with dialog bubbles, rendering most of them unreadable.

 The control system is an early example of a gesture-based interface.
 The mouse is moved in the direction the player wants to walk, and the speed of the motion of the mouse controls how fast the character moves – flicking it causes Kyne to run.

 Interaction with objects is limited to picking them up and dropping them, at which point other characters might interact with them as well.
 For instance, one can buy information by dropping money, bags of which are scattered around the world.
 If Kyne falls from one level to another, he drops whatever he was holding, and another character might pick it up.

 Development

-Brataccas had its origins in Bandersnatch, one of a pair of ambitious "Megagames" planned by Imagine Software.
-Along with Psyclapse, another proposed Megagame, Bandersnatch was eagerly anticipated by teaser adverts placed in the computer press in 1984.

-Bandersnatch was originally intended for release on the 8-bit ZX Spectrum home computer, and would have set a new price point for computer games (£39.95 vs. the standard rates of the time of between £5.95 and £11.95).
+Brataccas had its origins in Bandersnatch, one of two ambitious "Megagames" planned by Imagine Software, the other being Psyclapse.
+Bandersnatch was eagerly anticipated by teaser adverts placed in the computer press in 1984, and was originally intended for release on the 8-bit ZX Spectrum home computer; it also would have set a new price point for computer games (£39.95 vs. the standard rates of the time of between £5.95 and £11.95).
 It was intended that the game would have required a cartridge or dongle to support the demands of the game.

-However, before any of the Megagames had been completed, Imagine Software went bankrupt owing to financial mismanagement, with the spectacular demise being shown in a BBC documentary named Commercial Breaks.
+However, before any of the Megagames had been completed, Imagine Software went bankrupt, owing to financial mismanagement, with the spectacular demise being shown in a BBC documentary named Commercial Breaks.